hybridgroup/gobot/platforms/raspi/README.md

 ### Compiling

-Simply compile your Gobot program like this:
+Compile your Gobot program on your workstation like this:

 ```bash
 $ GOARM=6 GOARCH=arm GOOS=linux go build examples/raspi_blink.go